 What is Password Length?

 The length of a password refers to the number of characters it contains.
 Generally, longer passwords are considered more secure than shorter ones.
 This is because longer passwords provide a larger pool of possible combinations, making them harder for hackers to crack through brute force attacks.
 These attacks use tools that tirelessly attempt all possible combinations of keys until they hit the jackpot.
-As a rule of thumb, shorter passwords are more susceptible because they have a smaller number of possible combinations, making them easier targets for such attacks.
+We have summarized how hackers go about this and what the chances of success are in the article “What is a brute force attack?”.

 Is the password length method today still the right method?